Toward Functional and Non-Functional Evaluation of Application-Level Code Generation: Abstract

 \section{Abstract}

-Code generation has been an active research area for decades, and recent studies increasingly leverage large language models (LLMs) to produce more complex code.
-With the rapid progress of code-focused LLMs, snippet-level code generation has improved substantially.
-These advances primarily reflect improvements on snippet-level outputs (e.g., function or repository completion), whereas application-level generation requires producing a runnable repository by coordinating multi-file implementations with proper structure, dependency management, and end-to-end executability.
-However, real-world software engineering demands not only functional correctness but also non-functional quality attributes (e.g., maintainability and security).
-Existing benchmarks provide limited support for evaluating, under execution, whether generated code meets both functional correctness and non-functional quality attributes.
-Although quality attributes are important at all levels, we focus on application-level generation.
-These limitations motivate the following research question: Can current LLMs generate application-level repositories that satisfy functional correctness and non-functional quality attributes?
-To answer this, we propose \bench, an evaluation framework and benchmark for application-level code generation.
-For each task, we distill a concise natural-language requirement from a high-quality reference project.
-We then construct black-box system tests that cover both functional correctness and non-functional quality attributes.
-Finally, we retain only candidate tests that pass on the reference repository.
-This filtering ensures a sound test oracle and an end-to-end executable test suite.
-Functional correctness is quantified by a functional score, defined as the system-test pass rate.
-Non-functional quality attributes are evaluated along five ISO/IEC 25010–inspired dimensions and aggregated using an Analytic Hierarchy Process (AHP)–derived weight vector, with per-dimension diagnostics.
-In addition, we collect baseline non-functional metrics on the reference repository to enable baseline-normalized scoring.
-We comprehensively evaluate 16 LLMs in zero-shot settings using greedy decoding.
-We find that functional correctness is the primary bottleneck: under our requirement-driven, reference-validated black-box system tests, no LLM exceeds a 45\% functional pass rate.
-Our findings suggest that widely used evaluation results may not faithfully reflect LLM performance on application-level code generation, and they also point to new directions for improving generation capabilities.
-We have open-sourced our benchmark at \href{https://github.com/Wwstarry/RAL-Bench} {\textbf{\nolinkurl{https://github.com/Wwstarry/RAL-Bench}}} to facilitate and accelerate future research on LLM-based code generation.
+Large language models (LLMs) have achieved strong performance on code generation.
+However, most prior evaluations focus on snippet-level outputs, such as function generation or repository completion.
+These settings do not fully evaluate application-level code generation, where the goal is to produce a runnable repository with coherent multi-file structure, dependency support, and end-to-end executability.
+In addition, real-world software quality depends not only on functional correctness but also on non-functional quality attributes, such as maintainability and security.
+In this paper, we present \bench, a benchmark and evaluation framework for application-level code generation.
+For each task, \bench derives a concise natural-language requirement from a high-quality reference project, constructs black-box system tests for both functional correctness and non-functional quality attributes.
+It also retains only the candidate tests that pass on the reference repository.
+Under this unified evaluation protocol, functional correctness is measured by the system test pass rate, while non-functional quality is evaluated along five ISO/IEC 25010-inspired dimensions, with per-dimension diagnostics and reference-normalized scoring.
+We evaluate 16 frontier LLMs under a controlled zero-shot setting with greedy decoding.
+The results show that functional correctness remains the primary bottleneck in application-level code generation, while non-functional quality also remains challenging.
+Under our evaluation protocol, no model exceeds a 45\% functional score.
+These findings suggest that strong performance on existing code generation benchmarks does not yet translate to strong performance on application-level repository generation.
+This result highlights the need for evaluation settings that directly assess end-to-end repository generation rather than relying only on snippet-level success.